 Born in Budapest under the sign of Libra with Taurus rising, he became interested in arts at an early age.
 His first band was formed at the age of 10 - a progressive accoustic-metal band called Wild Killers.
 It was not a huge success and the old russian guitar involved lost four of it's strings.
 At the age of 14 he started actually learning to play the guitar, which in the light of how school bands are formed ("Oh, you can play the guitar?
 You'll be the guitarist, I can't play, so I'll be the singer") turned out to be rather hindering to his singing career.

 At the age of 15 he co-founded his first band, K.osz, an old-fashioned punk band.
-It was also this age he died, but he soon got better.
+It was also the year he died, but he soon got better.
 That experience started him off on the road to esotericism and occultism.

 At the age of 19 he joined a group of Wicca and it soon became his life.
 He also joined the band Final Sentence.